jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/new-isis-release-schedule.md

 !!! note "Notes"

     **Production is the default version of ISIS.**
-    If you install the `main` verison of ISIS, or do not specify a label, you will get the production version.
+    If you install the `main` version of ISIS, or do not specify a label, you will get the production version.

     **Releases can be found** in the [ISIS GitHub repo](https://github.com/DOI-USGS/ISIS3/releases) and on our [conda channel](https://anaconda.org/usgs-astrogeology/isis).